-- 40 = Thoughtful and well-constructed response, mature understanding of the topic, and well-written (goes beyond summary with few or no grammatical or spelling errors).
+- 40 = Thoughtful and well-constructed response, mature understanding of the topic, and wellwritten (goes beyond summary; few or no grammatical or spelling errors).
+Above directions are followed.
 Appropriate citations / references included.
-News / journal article appropriate for topic. - 30 = Some good summary but not enough original thought.
-There may be some grammatical, spelling, or other types of errors, e.g., citations. - 20 = Response is characterized by incomplete thoughts and/or major grammatical or other clarity of writing issues.
-Citations often missing. - 10 = Poorly written, may be on the wrong topic or otherwise inappropriate.
-Includes no or few citations as well as major errors in writing. - 0 = Not turned in.
+Source is appropriate for topic. - 30 = Some good summary but not enough original thought.
+There may be some spelling, grammatical, or other types of errors, e.g., citations.
+Directions may have been missed. - 20 = Response is characterized by incomplete thoughts and/or major grammatical or other clarity of writing issues.
+Citations often missing.
+Directions not followed. - 10 = Poorly written, may be on the wrong topic or otherwise inappropriate.
+Includes no or few citations as well as major errors in writing.
+Directions were not read. - 0 = Not turned in.
+(Or plagiarism or inappropriate use of generative AI see below.)